KTV lounge involved in COVID-19 cluster closed for disinfection, does not know who infected hostesses are

 HOSTESSES WERE LIKELY PATRONS: SUPREME KTV MANAGER

-There are about six to seven staff members at Supreme KTV - all of whom have been told to quarantine, said Mr Li.
+There are seven staff members at Supreme KTV - all of whom have been told to quarantine, said Mr Li.

 He added that these workers used self-administered COVID-19 test kits and all tested negative on Monday night.